-Among the reasons prompting decision makers in small businesses to hire virtual assistants, one of the most common is to minimise the time spent internally on non-core business tasks.
+Among the reasons prompting decision-makers in small businesses to hire virtual assistants, one of the most common is to minimize the time spent internally on non-core business tasks.

 There is no doubt that this is a very good reason to outsource, but it’s not always readily apparent what “core” and “non-core” really mean.

 That’s why we decided to publish this short guide to identifying activities to outsource.
 It covers a few things to know if you plan to outsource for this particular reason, beginning with how to identify which of your business activities can be categorized as non-core—or better still can simply be assigned to your outsourcing list without the application of a core/non-core label.